An ileostomy is used to move waste out of the body when the colon or rectum is not working properly.

 Risks for this surgery are:

-Before your surgery, talk with your doctor or nurse about the following things:
+Before your surgery, talk with your provider about the following things:

 During the 2 weeks before your surgery: